Our Work and Impact

 South Boston NDC renovated a vacant, blighted historic site into affordable apartments and two commercial spaces that contribute to the vibrancy of the West Broadway business district.

-Taylor’s Market is now home to seven below-market apartments, Sweet Tooth Bakery, and Micro Plant Studio.
+Taylor’s Market is now home to seven below-market apartments as well as Micro Plant Studio and Brick Street Bagels.

 Small Business Assistance

-South Boston NDC provides staffing and administrative support to the South Boston Chamber of Commerce, which serves more than 75 local businesses with promotional events and networking opportunities throughout the year.
+South Boston NDC provides staffing and administrative support to the South Boston Chamber of Commerce, which serves almost 200 local businesses with promotional events and networking opportunities throughout the year.

 Youth Development